-Among the failures & weaknesses are the economic effects of negative externalities, tragedy of the commons, positive externalities, inelasticities, long delays, path dependence, adverse selection, escalation, the attractiveness principle, game theory, monopoly & oligopoly effects on competition, failures of competition, game theory, Net Present Value (NPV) calculations and cost-benefit analysis.
+Among the failures & weaknesses are the economic effects of negative externalities, tragedy of the commons, positive externalities, inelasticities, long delays, path dependence, adverse selection, escalation, the attractiveness principle, game theory, monopoly & oligopoly effects on competition, game theory, Net Present Value (NPV) calculations and cost-benefit analysis.

 Those not familiar with these concepts will never really understand the need for collective action through government [OMG, he said "collective"].
 Unless these dynamics are addressed by government, it cannot live up to the Constitutional requirement to "promote the general Welfare."

 The need for this understanding is not an argument for "big government" or "small government".
 It's for the right kind of government.
 Now we have somewhat the worst of both worlds.